 Aragon Court is one of the core components of the Aragon Network.
 It is a dispute resolution protocol that handles subjective disputes that cannot be solved by smart contracts.
 This is achieved by having a set of jurors drafted for each dispute who will vote to guarantee a certain ruling.

-Jurors sign up to get drafted into the court by activating ANJ tokens in Aragon Court's smart contract.
+Jurors sign up to get drafted into the court by activating Aragon Network Juror (ANJ) tokens in Aragon Court's smart contract.
 The more tokens a juror has activated, the higher the probability of getting drafted.
-If you own ANT, you can easily exchange your ANT for ANJ at anj.aragon.org.
-Otherwise, it is easy to acquire ANT on various exchanges like Uniswap, DEX.AG, or other exchanges.
-Follow this guide for further details.
+You can easily exchange your ANT, DAI, ETH, or USDC for ANJ at anj.aragon.org.
+Follow this guide for further details about acquiring ANJ.

-Unlike traditional courts, Aragon Court jurors are not asked to rule impartially on disputes but instead are asked to rule the way they expect the majority of jurors to rule.
+Unlike traditional courts, Aragon Court jurors are not asked to rule impartially on disputes but instead are asked to rule the way they expect the plurality of jurors to rule.
 Aragon Court attempts to find what the subjective truth is (i.e. the most correct outcome of a dispute) with a Schelling game.
 Every time a juror is drafted for a dispute, a portion of their activated tokens is locked until the dispute is finalized.
-To incentivize consensus, jurors who don’t vote in favor of the consensus ruling have their locked tokens slashed.
-Jurors who vote in favor of the consensus ruling are rewarded with fees and tokens from any jurors who voted for a minority ruling.
+To incentivize consensus, jurors who don’t vote in favor of the final ruling have their locked tokens slashed.
+Jurors who vote in favor of the final ruling are rewarded with dispute fees and ANJ tokens from any jurors who voted for a minority ruling.

 The Aragon Court is a permissionless protocol where any participant can come and go without asking for anyone's authorization.
 Therefore the protocol must function with integrity even in the presence of malicious actors, who may pose as multiple jurors at once to "Sybil attack" the Court.
 The defense against these attacks begins with a simple staking system where juror impact is weighted by their active stake of Aragon Court's native token (ANJ).

-Jurors are expected to perform certain duties and responsibilities, like reviewing evidence for a dispute and casting a vote.
+Jurors are expected to perform certain duties and responsibilities, like reviewing arguments for a dispute and casting a vote.
 In order to help jurors properly execute their tasks, the Aragon Court Dashboard is available and provides all the tools they need.
-You can lean more about the Dashboard here and the details of dispute resolution here.
+You can learn more about the Dashboard here and the details of dispute resolution here.

 Before Aragon Court opens for general public usage, the Aragon One team is organizing a precedence campaign to test the Court protocol and build early trust and a positive reputation for the Court.
 During this campaign, only Aragon One will be submitting disputes to Aragon Court for jurors to rule on.
 Once development of the Agreements app is complete, Aragon One will end the precedence campaign and open Aragon Court for general public usage so anyone will be able to secure their Agreements using Aragon Court.